sekaha/LED/README.md

 ![WiLED](https://github.com/sekaha/LED/assets/22718210/cb89ff39-6202-45be-9f80-c973a3ea1b29)
 ---
 A Python package for creating and simulating graphical applications that display on an LED grid.
 The package is fully documented, designed to be versatile, and very easy to use.
-Take a look at the examples to see just how simple it is to turn your ideas into code using the LED package!
+Take a look at the examples to see just how simple it is to turn your ideas into code using the WiLED package!

 ### YouTube Trailer
 [![WiLED](https://i.imgur.com/0CPYuYF.png)](https://www.youtube.com/watch?v=WWUICMdFa3I)